Christine Michel Carter: Writing

 Carter featured in an article in The New York Times, "Are Genetic Testing Sites the New Social Networks?"

 Since 2016, Carter has written for TIME, Forbes, and other national outlets.
-A viral HuffPost article Carter wrote titled “I Celebrated Black History Month… By Finding Out I Was White" led to her being interviewed by The New York Times and BBC.
+Through her writing, public commentary, and engagement with policymakers, Carter has addressed issues related to family policy, workplace inequities, maternal health disparities, and race-conscious approaches to health and labor reform.
+A viral HuffPost article Carter wrote titled "I Celebrated Black History Month… By Finding Out I Was White" led to her being interviewed by The New York Times and BBC.
 Carter primarily writes about generation Alpha, from the perspective of both marketing strategist and parent.

 Advocacy

 Carter is an advocate for caregivers, specifically working mothers.
 She documented her experience pumping in a bathroom while working for an employer violating the Fair Labor Standards Act.
-In 2020, Carter was interviewed by Bozoma Saint John on her podcast with Katie Couric titled "Back to Biz with Katie and Boz," where she was nicknamed “the mom of mom influencers."
+In 2020, Carter was interviewed by Bozoma Saint John on her podcast with Katie Couric titled "Back to Biz with Katie and Boz", where she was nicknamed “the mom of mom influencers".

 Before Vice President Kamala Harris reintroduced the Maternal Care Access and Reducing Emergencies (CARE) Act in May 2019, Carter interviewed Harris for Parents.
 The interview occurred February 21, 2019, one month after Harris officially announced her candidacy for president of the United States in the 2020 United States presidential election.
 When Carter asked Harris about the maternal mortality disparity faced by women of color, Harris stated:"We need to speak the uncomfortable truth that women—and especially Black women—are too often not listened to or taken seriously by the health care system, and therefore they are denied the dignity that they deserve.
 And we need to speak this truth because today, the United States is 1 of only 13 countries in the world where the rate of maternal mortality is worse than it was 25 years ago.
 That risk is even higher for Black women, who are three to four times more likely than white women to die from pregnancy-related causes.
 These numbers are simply outrageous."In May 2023, Christine Michel Carter endorsed the Black Maternal Health Momnibus Act when it was reintroduced to Congress by Representative Lauren Underwood and Senator Cory Booker under the Black Maternal Health Caucus.
 The legislation consists of 13 individual bills and aims to address the maternal health crisis in the United States.
-Senator Chris Van Hollen, cosponsor of the Black Maternal Health Momnibus Act, recognized Carter in 2021 for going “above and beyond in ensuring that Black Moms and Moms of Color have access to important health information for their children and families."
+Senator Chris Van Hollen, cosponsor of the Black Maternal Health Momnibus Act, recognized Carter in 2021 for going "above and beyond in ensuring that Black Moms and Moms of Color have access to important health information for their children and families."